Timothy R. Brick, PhD

 Let's do it live.

 If we want to intervene in the processes that make up human experience, there's no better time to do it than exactly when a human is experiencing it.
 So let's monitor and intervene in conversation during the conversation.
-When better to adapt an educational tool than while someone is using it to learn.
+When better to adapt an educational tool than while someone is using it to learn?
 And how will we ever learn about the experience of an emotion unless we ask people about it while they're feeling it?

 Also, I care about integration.

 Human sensorimotor systems are amazingly complex.
 We use them for all kinds of crazy things, from deciding whether or not we can sit on something to extracting meaning from shapes on a page to alerting ourselves to incoming texts.
 And they're flexible in ways people rarely imagine.
 If there's useful information in something, our brains and sensorimotor systems extract it.
 And when we have tools, we do it even faster.
 You stop thinking about fingers hitting keys on the keyboard, and you make words with your brain.
 You even detect typos that way sometimes.
 I think there's a good deal of fun to be had hacking the sensorimotor system.
+Mostly, I target this in context, but there's a bunch of work that could be done better.

 Not too high-level, not too low-level